containers/ramalama/docs/ramalama-login.1.md

 % ramalama-login 1

 ## NAME
-ramalama\-login - Login to remote model registry
+ramalama\-login - login to remote registry

 ## SYNOPSIS
 **ramalama login** [*options*]

 ## DESCRIPTION
-Login to remote model registry
+login to remote registry

 ## OPTIONS
 Options are specific to registry types.

 #### **--help**, **-h**
-Print usage message
+show this help message and exit

 #### **--password**, **-p**=*password*

-Password for registry
+password for registry

 #### **--password-stdin**

-Take the password from stdin
+take the password from stdin

 #### **--token**

-Token to be passed to Model registry
+token to be passed to Model registry

 #### **--username**, **-u**=*username*

-Username for registry
+username for registry

 ## EXAMPLES